inbravo/aws-feature-set/README.md

 - Each subnet is always mapped to an availability zone (AZ)
 - Public Subnet : Web Servers/ Jump Boxes
 - Private Subnet : Applications Servers / Database servers
-- Classless Inter-Domain Routing (CIDR) is used to configure available IP in a subnet example 10.0.0.0/32, 32 is CIDR
+- Classless Inter-Domain Routing (CIDR) is used to configure available IP in a subnet(Example 10.0.0.0/32, 32 is CIDR)
 - Typical Private IP address ranges (not publically routable)
   - 10.0.0.0 to 10.255.255.255 (10/8 prefix)
   - 172.16.0.0 to 172.31.255.255 (172.16/12 prefix)